oracle-devrel/oci-devops-examples/oci-deployment-examples/oci_helm_function_deployment/README.md

 ℹ️   Summary of Interactions

-- Use OCI Service connector hub and invoke a function when there will be  repository artifiact upload event occurs.
+- Use OCI Service Connector Hub to invoke a function when there is a repository artifact upload event.

-- The Function will intern deploy the artifiact using helm to the OCI OKE.
+- The Function will  deploy the artifiact using helm to the OCI OKE.

 - The whole interaction is encompassed inside a private Virtual cloud network subnet.